DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-03-18-self-service-registration.md

 ## Requirements

-Before we started designing possible solutions, we found out about what the process needs to include.
+Before we started designing possible solutions, we spoke to members of the provendor and transition teams about their requirements.

 These requirements are not presented as user needs, since this work is being done primarily for the benefit of teams within DfE.